Germany Is Western Europe Or Eastern

 Historical Divisions and the Cold War Legacy

 The most significant factor influencing the perception of Germany's European affiliation is its history, particularly during the Cold War.
 As mentioned earlier, the division of Germany into West and East fundamentally shaped its identity.
 West Germany was integrated into Western European structures like NATO and the European Economic Community (EEC), the precursor to the European Union.
-It adopted a democratic political system and a market-based economy.
+Think about it: it adopted a democratic political system and a market-based economy.
 East Germany, on the other hand, was part of the Warsaw Pact and the Soviet bloc, adhering to communist ideology and a centrally planned economy.
 This division created vastly different experiences and values within the German population.

 The Iron Curtain, symbolized by the Berlin Wall, physically and ideologically separated the two Germanies, solidifying the "East" and "West" divide.
-This division profoundly impacted the economic development, social structures, and political orientations of the two regions.
+Also, this division profoundly impacted the economic development, social structures, and political orientations of the two regions.
 Even after reunification, the economic disparities between the former East and West Germany remain a challenge, with the East still lagging behind in terms of economic output and employment rates.

 Cultural Influences and Affiliations